gjoseph92/snakebench/README.md

 ## Local development

+## Running clusters locally

+The `--local` flag to pytest will create local dask clusters auto-sized to your machine, instead of Coiled clusters. *This only applies to the `small_client` fixture at the moment; tests that create their own Coiled clusters will still do so.*

+Tests that use utilities like `timeseries_of_size` and `scaled_array_shape` to scale their data size to the cluster should work locally with no modification.
+Tests with fixed, large data sizes may be not run well locally.

 ### Driving tests locally

 You can easily drive tests from your machine, without needing GitHub actions to run them for you.